-Denial of Benefits for Fraudulent Misrepresentation to Obtain Assistance in Two States
+Denial of Benefits for Fraudulent Misrepresentation to Obtain Assistance in Two States ii.

-Any individual who misrepresents residence to receive TANF, Medicaid, or Food Supplement benefits in two states shall be subject to a ten-year ban if convicted in a state or federal court. ii.
 The document shall indicate whether the State intends to provide assistance under the program to individuals who are not citizens of the United States, and if so, shall include an overview of such assistance.